lostsidewalk/composable-rss-app/README.md

 ## 2. For local development:

+I recommend using IntelliJ IDEA w/Lombok and Gradle support for developing the back-end components, and vscode for developing the front-end.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ### build_module.sh:

-A script called `build_module.sh` is provided to expedite image assembly for newsgears-api, newsgears-engine, and newsgears-broker:
+A script called `build_module.sh` is provided to expedite image assembly for composable-rss-api, composable-rss-engine, and newsgears-rss:

 ```
 build_module.sh composable-rss-api --debug 45005